Radar Equation for Frequency Diversity Radar

 Under this condition the decreased fluctuation loss is determined by:

 |Lf (ne) [dB] =||Lf (1) [dB]||(52)|

-By putting aside the power doubling achieved with two transmitters at constant frequencies, the maximum range through frequency diversity mode can never be better due losses caused by fluctuation.
+By putting aside the power doubling achieved with two transmitters at constant frequencies, the maximum range through frequency diversity mode can never be better due to losses caused by fluctuation.

-Since the fluctuation loss also rises strongly with the increase in probability of detection, the diversity effect would actually be treated as a contrast enhancement.
+Since the fluctuation loss also rises strongly with the increase in the probability of detection, the diversity effect would actually be treated as contrast enhancement.
 Strong targets are highlighted further, weak targets (PD von 40...60%) are less influenced.
 For a probability of detection less than about 35% diversity losses appear.